Adapting to Misspecification: Main results

+Part (\ref{main_example_thm_minimax_estimator}) of Theorem \ref{main_example_thm_main_text} establishes that the $B$-minimax estimator relies on an estimator $\deltaBNM(T_O;B)$ of the scaled bias $b/\sigma_O$ that is minimax under the bound $|b|\le B$.
+This minimax estimation problem is called the \emph{bounded normal mean} problem and has been studied extensively in the literature.
+We detail the computation of this estimator in Online Appendix \ref{appdx: lookup_bnm}.
+For finite $B/\sigma_O$, the minimax estimator is the posterior mean against a least favorable prior.
+Figure \ref{fig:prior} illustrates several such priors.
+When the interval is small, the least favorable prior concentrates at the two endpoints.
+For larger intervals, it concentrates at a finite number of points within $[-B/\sigma_O, B/\sigma_O]$ \citep{casella_estimating_1981}.
+For $B/\sigma_O = \infty$, the minimax estimator is $T_O$.

+Theorem \ref{main_example_thm_main_text}(\ref{main_example_thm_adaptive_estimator}) states that the optimally adaptive estimator takes the form in (\ref{Bminimax_main_example_eq}) with $\bestimator(\cdot)$ given by $\tildedeltaadapt(\cdot;\rho^2)$: the solution to a weighted minimax problem over the scaled bias $\tilde b=b/\sigma_O$.
+Following part (iii) of Theorem \ref{main_example_thm_main_text}, the problem is solved numerically using a discrete approximation to the least favorable prior over $\tilde b$ as in \citet{chamberlain_econometric_2000}.
+The least favorable prior distributions reported in Figure \ref{fig:prior} were computed using this approach.
+The invariance arguments used to derive (\ref{adaptation_objective_main_example_eq}) imply an independent flat prior for $\theta$.
+To streamline computation, $\tildedeltaadapt(\cdot; \rho^2)$ is evaluated on a grid of $\rho^2$ values, creating a lookup table.
+See Online \ref{appdx: lookup} for details.

-One can write the estimator in (\ref{Bminimax_main_example_eq}) as a weighted average:
+One can write the optimally adaptive estimator as a weighted average:

-where $w(T_O)=\delta(T_O)/T_O$ is a data-dependent weight.
-The $B$-minimax estimator takes $\delta(\cdot)$ to be a minimax estimator that uses the constraint $|b|\le B$ with known $B$, whereas the optimally adaptive estimator takes as $\delta(\cdot)$ an estimator engineered to adapt to different values of $B$ in this constraint.
-As detailed in Online Appendix \ref{appdx: lookup_details}, we find numerically that the adaptive estimator ``shrinks'' $T_O$ towards zero, leading the weight $\delta(T_O)/T_O$ to fall between zero and one for all values of $\rho$.
+where $w(T_O)=\tildedeltaadapt(T_O;\rho^2)/T_O$ is a data-dependent weight.
+We find numerically that the adaptive estimator ``shrinks'' $T_O$ towards zero, leading the weight $w(T_O) $ to fall between zero and one for all values of $\rho^2$.
 The data dependent nature of the weight $w(T_O)$ is clearly crucial for the robustness properties of the optimally adaptive estimator.
 As $T_O$ grows large, less weight is placed on the optimal GMM estimator and more weight is placed on the unrestricted estimator $Y_U$.
-If one were to commit ex-ante to a fixed (i.e., non-stochastic) weight on $Y_U$ below one, the worst-case risk of the procedure would become unbounded as the optimal GMM estimator can exhibit arbitrarily large bias.
-Consequently, worst case adaptation regret would also become unbounded.
+If one were to commit ex-ante to a fixed (i.e., non-stochastic) weight on $Y_U$ below one, the worst-case risk of the procedure would become unbounded because the optimal GMM estimator can exhibit arbitrarily large bias.

-\todo{We plot these priors for values of $\rho$ in our applications in [[ to do: add section with these plots and reference it here ]]}